Alexander512023/Winter/README.md

 SonarLint, CodeStyle, PMD.

 ### Deployment
-Build the project simply by getting source code from github and typing mvn clean install comand.
-The dependencie on this framework should be among dependencies in your client code POM.
+Build the project simply by getting source code from GitHub and typing mvn clean install command.
+The dependency on this framework should be among dependencies in your client code POM.